fuzunist/testing_case/README.md

 ## Recent Updates & Fixes

 ### 🔧 Latest Improvements (Aug 4, 2025)
-1.  **Simplified and Robust Architecture**: Removed the redundant, multi-layered routing logic between `functions_wrapper.py` and `main.py`.
-All API routing is now cleanly handled within `functions_wrapper.py`, making the architecture more maintainable and easier to understand.
+1.  **Architectural Simplification**: Refactored the file structure for clarity and adherence to common standards.
+The core business logic now resides in `handlers.py`, the entry point for the Functions Framework is `main.py`, and redundant files have been removed.
+This results in a more intuitive and maintainable codebase.
 2.  **Flexible Configuration**: Refactored configuration handling (`config.py`) to use environment variables for key parameters like the AI model's failure rate.
 This moves configuration out of the code, allowing for easier changes in different environments (dev, prod) without requiring a new deployment.
 3.  **Consistent API Responses**: Fixed a critical bug where manually triggering the `scheduleWeeklyReport` endpoint returned an empty response.
-The issue was traced to an inconsistency in how `on_schedule` and `on_request` functions return response objects.
-The wrapper was updated to correctly handle the response from the scheduled function, ensuring all endpoints now return proper JSON responses.
 4.  **Enhanced Error Handling & Bug Fixes**:
     -   Resolved a `TypeError` in the anomaly detection logic by correcting the class structure in `config.py`.
     -   Added proper HTTP status code mapping for Firebase errors.